-On June 11, 1945, Chapter 22829 (No. 315) was filed with the Secretary of State's Office providing the authority to municipalities to tax public services.
-This tax, originally levied on electricity, metered or bottled gas, water service, and telephone and telegraph service, is called the municipal utility tax.
+On June 11, 1945, Chapter 22829 (No. 315) was filed with the Secretary of State's Office providing the municipalities with the authority to tax public services.
+This tax, originally levied on electricity, metered or bottled gas, water service, and telephone and telegraph service, was called the municipal utility tax.
 In 1972, the Florida Supreme Court ruled that the Florida Constitution grants charter counties the authority to levy the municipal service tax.
-Specifically, they stated that charter counties have the "authority to levy any tax not inconsistent with general or special law as is permitted municipalities."
+Specifically, the Court determined that charter counties have the "authority to levy any tax not inconsistent with general or special law as is permitted municipalities."
 Volusia County v.
 Dickinson, 269 So.2d 9 (Fla.
 1972) and McLeod v.
 Orange County, 19 Fla L. Weekly 5536 (Oct, 1994).
-By 2004, twelve charter counties and consolidated Duval/Jacksonville levied the municipal utility or public service tax.
+As of 2011, twenty-two charter counties levied the municipal utility or public service tax.
 Charter counties may levy the tax only in unincorporated areas of the county.
 In 1985, telecommunications services, rather than telephone services, were made taxable by municipalities.
-A municipality could tax local telecommunications services alone at up to 10 percent or it could tax at up to 7 percent local service plus intrastate long distance service which originated or terminated within the municipality and was billed to a person, telephone number or device, or telecommunications number or device within the municipality (s.
-166.231(9), F.S.).
-Authority to levy a tax upon cable TV service was removed effective October 1, 1977, unless the tax was necessary to pay off bonds (s.
-166.231(1), F.S.).
-In 1978, municipalities were authorized to levy the tax on a physical unit basis, provided that upon conversion the effective tax rate for each type of service is preserved in the first year.
-Subsequently, rates may be amended by ordinance (s.
-166.232, F.S.).
-In 1993, the municipalities were authorized to exempt metered or bottled gas or fuel oil used for agricultural purposes.
-In 1996, municipalities were authorized to exempt electricity and gas used directly in manufacturing.
-In 1997, the Legislature provided an exemption for Internet and similar computer on-line services by removing them from the definition of telecommunications services.
+A municipality could tax local telecommunications services alone at up to 10 percent or it could tax at up to